lFatality/ros2_bridge_custom_interfaces/README.md

 ## Some more info regarding the installation

-### Git submodule
-Note that the ros1_bridge in the git submodule is a fork of the official package.
-This was necessary as some adjustments to its `CMakeLists.txt` were needed but I still wanted to use a git submodule.
-This allows me to keep track of the exact commit at which the lib was when this was build, I can update the lib, and I can see which changes were made to it (and so can you, just go into the folder of the ros1_bridge and hit `git log` or use your favorite git GUI to examine the commits).
-As I can't make these changes to the official ros1_bridge, I had to create a fork.
-The adjustments that were made will be discussed later.
-For your own projects you can also just clone the official repo and make the adjustments yourself, we live in a free world. :) This actually makes sense because the changes are specific to your package names.

 ### Sourcing scripts

 To ease sourcing there are scripts that will do it for you.